 - They feed their chicks several times a day mainly with small marine fish.

 - Puffins do not regurgitate the swallowed food and have a special ability to hold several small fish in their beaks at once.

 - They hold it crosswise and sometimes the number of fish reaches over a dozen.

 - The beaks of puffins have a unique hinging mechanism.
-The biting edges of both upper and lower parts of their beak can meet at any of a number of angles.
+The biting edges of both upper and lower parts of their beak can meet at any of several angles.
 This property of their beak makes it possible to hold several fish at a time.

-- Due to this ability, they can take long foraging trips and can carry more food for their chicks in one visit.
+- Due to this ability, they can make long foraging trips and can carry more food for their chicks in one visit.

 What Fish Do Puffins Eat – What Kind Of Fish Do Puffins Eat